aptabase/aptabase-unreal/README.md

 Based on the key, your `Host` will be selected.
 In the case of self-hosted versions, you will get an input field to enter your custom URL.

+Also, here you can adjust how often events will be sent to the backend.

+**Send Interval** is used in *Release Mode*, while **Debug Send Interval** is used in *Debug Mode*.
+Both are measured in seconds.

 ![Project Settings](Docs/project-settings.png)

 ## Usage